-- establish and maintain an Environmental Management System (EMS) as set out in Group Manual Sustainability – Environment Management System.
+This is clearly stated in our environmental policy, as part of the sustainability policy.
 To ensure continuous improvements of the local environmental performance, a management review shall be conducted at least once a year.
 Business units are recommended to certify their EMS according to ISO 14001.

 All of Telenor’s business units, with the exception of DNA Finland, have implemented Environmental Management Systems (EMS) in line with ISO 14001; and all were followed up in 2020.
 In the case of DNA Finland, the implementation of its Environmental Management System has been initiated.

-Mobile handset recycling initiatives have been ongoing for several years in our business units, and so far more than 2.5 million handsets and mobile batteries have been collected and recycled.
-In 2020, a total of around 135,000 mobile handsets and mobile batteries were collected and recycled across Telenor.
-During 2020 our business units reported a total of 3,100 tonnes of obsolete electrical and electronic equipment waste (e-waste) that has been removed from active operations, whereas 99 percent of this e-waste has been resold or recycled in an environmentally sound manner.
+Mobile handset recycling initiatives have been ongoing for several years in our business units.
+Telenor has collected and recycled more than 2.5 million handsets and mobile batteries.
+In 2020, a total of approximately 135,000 mobile handsets and mobile batteries were collected and recycled across Telenor.
+During 2020 our business units reported a total of 3,183 tonnes of obsolete electrical and electronic equipment waste (e-waste) that has been removed from active operations, 99 per cent of this e-waste has been resold or recycled in an environmentally sound manner.